timtroendle/possibility-for-electricity-autarky/README.md

 Don't forget to activate the environment.
 To see what you can do now, run:

     make help

+### Data to be retrieved manually

+Whenever possible, data is retrieved automatically.
+As this is not always possible, you will need to download the following data sets manually:

+* [Gridded Population of the World (GPW), v4, 2015](http://sedac.ciesin.columbia.edu/data/set/gpw-v4-population-count), to be placed in `./data/gpw-v4-population-count-2015`

 ## Run the analysis